A place where you’re not just treated — you’re truly seen.

 -

-Founder & Psychiatric Mental Health Nurse Practitioner
+Founder & Psychiatric Mental Health Nurse Practitioner (PMHNP)

-Born in the Philippines and immigrating to the U.S I carry a deep understanding of how culture, family dynamics, and lived experience shape our mental health.
+Born in the Philippines and immigrating to the U.S, I carry a deep understanding of how culture, family dynamics, and lived experience shape our mental health.
 Growing up in immigrant and multigenerational households taught me firsthand how complex family roles, expectations, and unspoken pressures can be.
 There can be a lot of love and support, but also unspoken pressure: to be strong, to succeed, to make sacrifices.
 In many homes, mental health isn’t discussed openly—or it’s minimized.
 My goal is to create a space where you don’t have to carry everything alone.

 I know the courage it takes to reach out for help, and I honor that step with warmth, respect, and genuine care.

-I specialize in supporting transitional-age teens and young adults (16–25) who are high achievers, motivated, and goal-oriented—and who may look like they’re doing “fine” on the outside while privately struggling with anxiety, depression, ADHD, burnout, perfectionism, or overwhelm.
+I specialize in supporting transitional-age teens and young adults (16–26) who are high achievers, motivated, and goal-oriented—and who may look like they’re doing “fine” on the outside while privately struggling with anxiety, depression, ADHD, burnout, perfectionism, or overwhelm.
 This season of life can be intense: finishing high school, adjusting to college, stepping into career life, and figuring out identity, relationships, and independence all at once.
 If you’re used to performing, pushing through, and making it work no matter what, it can feel scary to slow down—even when your mind and body are begging for relief.

 I’m especially passionate about supporting: